Different excavation works have been performed by Scanmudring in tunnels filled with water:

 - Silt suction/removal

-One reference is the 6,4 km expansion of the Berlin Underground which bumped into trouble when ground water started pouring in during tunnel excavation under the Minna-Cauer-Strasse.
+One reference is the 6,4 km expansion of an Underground which bumped into trouble when ground water started pouring in during tunnel excavation.
 Work had to be stopped, and the project put on hold.
-That’s how Scanmudring ended up with our excavator in Berlin in 2017 and 2018.
-It’s a typical example of a task where a land based excavator can be converted to a useful subsea tool.
+That’s how Scanmudring ended up with our excavator in a well-known European city in 2017 and 2018.
+It’s a typical example of a task where a land-based excavator can be converted to a useful subsea tool.
 Our operators went for training on land before project start.